-MK: There are many college- and university-based educational summer programs where the primary mode of instruction is lecturing.
+Moira: There are many college- and university-based educational summer programs where the primary mode of instruction is lecturing.
 But what we know about lectures is that they’re ineffective.
 All the research points to the fact that it’s a very passive way of learning.
-It also happens to be the primary way that many universities, high schools, and even middle schools convey information.
+It also happens to be a popular way that many universities, high schools, and even middle schools convey information.

 Active learning, on the other hand, is hands-on.
-It asks you to take concepts and apply them -- to use them.
-When someone can put a concept or theory to use, the learning is instantly made relevant.
-When the application is tied to the real world students can actually see, experience, and understand how seemingly abstract concepts and theories really do play out all around them every day.
+It asks you to take concepts and apply them — to use them.
+When someone can put a concept or theory to use, they connect what they’re learning to the world around them.
+When the application is tied to the real world, students can actually see, experience, and understand how seemingly abstract concepts and theories really do play out all around them every day.
 Your understanding of the world becomes deeper and richer.
 You look at things differently.